Making workshops interesting

 • Keeps the energy up and avoids ‘creeping death’

-• Highly visual and creative - giving people new ways to express ideas
+• A highly visual, creative way for people to express ideas

 Colorful illustration with orange and black text that says "Enjoy the Journey," surrounded by orange winding paths and two circles labeled "A" and "B."